 Simple, iconic… and surprisingly hard to master

-The Margherita pizza is the purest expression of Neapolitan tradition: minimal toppings, maximum technique.
-No heavy meats to hide behind.
-No drizzle to “save” an underproofed base.
-Just dough, tomato, mozzarella, basil, and heat—done with precision.
+The Margherita pizza is the purest expression of Neapolitan tradition.
+No heavy toppings to hide behind, no finishing drizzle to rescue an underproofed base.
+Just dough, tomato, mozzarella, basil, and heat — done with real precision.

 👉 Learn what makes Neapolitan pizza different